Rmiddaugh10/Resume/README.md

 - Outdoor activities including fishing, hiking, and gardening with family.
 - Lifelong learning in technology and solving challenges through coding.

-## Clever Viewing Method

-### QR Code Access
-You can create a QR code to your resume, hosted as a PDF or on GitHub.